zellige/python-mbtiles-server/README.md

-# simple-mbtiles-server
+# python-mbtiles-server
-The simple mbtiles server is a quick and easy way to get starting with the mapbox vector tiles ecosystem.
+The simple mbtiles server is a quick and easy way to get starting with the mapbox vector tiles ecosystem in python.

 The server can serve a file built using [tippecanoe](https://github.com/mapbox/tippecanoe).